FedDebug: Systematic Debugging for Federated Learning Applications: Background and Motivation

 \end{enumerate}

 The four steps are repeated for a fixed number of {\em rounds} or until the global model meets some convergence criteria, for example, when training loss is close to zero.
 Note that not every client participates in every round.
-There are additional variants of federated learning (FL) such as vertical FL~\cite{liu2019communication}, FL with differential privacy~\cite{wei2020federated}, decentralized FL \cite{mugunthan2020blockflow}, and personalized FL \cite{t2020personalized}.
-Our work mainly focuses on the standard FL, where the goal is to train a single global model.
+There are additional variants of federated learning (FL) such as vertical FL~\cite{liu2019communication}, FL with differential privacy~\cite{wei2020federated}, and personalized FL \cite{t2020personalized}.
+Our work mainly focuses on the standard FL~\cite{mcmahan2017communication}.